An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 We stayed mostly in basic Japanese business hotels and guesthouses which were very clean and comfortable.
 We had a few splurge stays, like a one-night ryokan stay in Atami Onsen.

-Accommodation prices may vary depending on the time of year – as we were visiting during cherry blossom season in April 2023, prices may have been higher than average.
+Accommodation prices may vary depending on the time of year.
+As we were visiting during cherry blossom season in April 2023, prices may have been higher than average.

 Clean and comfortable budget accommodation in Japan